Ascentis funding information and advice for FE and skills providers

 Study programmes contain the following elements, depending on the learners’ start points and expected destinations:

-• Core programme of academic or vocational qualifications that stretch the learners and prepare them for progression to further study, employment or apprenticeships, e.g. A levels and GCSEs, level 2 and 3 certificates and diplomas
+• Core programme of academic or vocational qualifications that stretch the learners and prepare them for progression to further study, employment or apprenticeships, e.g. A levels and GCSEs, level 2 and 3 certificates and diplomas, and T levels

 • English and maths if the learners have not yet achieved these at GCSE grade 4 to 9